ericwooley/ericwooley.github.io/_posts/2015-7-10-React-in-Style.markdown

 ## <a name="bestpractices"></a>Best practices

 One of the worst parts of css is getting selector conflicts.
 Like sass, RIS scoped everything to the selector you pass in.
-It's a good idea to give your  components a unique class name, like `.ew-my-component` (ew being my initials).
+It's a good idea to give your  components a unique class name, like `.ew-my-component` (ew being my initials) so that all styles will only affect the children of that selector.

 You should also only give each component the minimum amount of style it needs to function.
 In the case of our button, assuming our requirements were for  colors and active/hover states.
 You wouldn't want to apply any kind of positioning or width on this component.
 Leave positioning of a component to it's parent.